Certified Specialist in Civil Litigation

 Courses and More

 Derek Nicholson has been one of Ottawa’s leading Civil Trial Lawyers since 1980.
-In his early years of practice he focused on Defense Insurance work represented several major insurance companies including Chubb Insurance and Royal Insurance.
+In his early years of practice he focused on Defense Insurance work and represented several major insurance companies including Chubb Insurance and Royal Insurance.
 He has also represented many high profile clients including the Attorney General of Canada in a trial against Boeing USA; CJOH -TV and Blue Line Taxi.